Floor Conveyors

 Special Notes

-- Observe the maximum load per conveyor section
+- Adhere to the maximum load per conveying segment

-- Reverse operation is limited or for service purposes only
+- Reverse operation is limited or solely for maintenance purposes

-- Do not move the material against the direction of flow during a jam
+- In case of a jam, do not move conveyed material against the direction of conveyance

 Maintenance and Inspection